hamc17/harmony-kodi-mapping-example/README.md

 - Register the Raspberry Pi 4 as a Windows PC within the Harmony Remote's devices
 - Create an activity for the Harmony Remote to pair the two via Bluetooth

-Once the two are paired, Kodi can be started using a custom keypress action.
+Once the two are paired, Kodi can be started using a custom keybind triggering an action.

 Edit the file `~/.config/openbox/lxde-pi-rc.xml` and add a new keybind under the keyboard section.